-meant to be a reply to my own ideas about ethnicity and its archaeological study, claims that ethnic affiliation in the Middle Ages was not as important as it is today to citizens of national states.37 In Europe, ethnogenesis is almost automatically linked to the self-determination of national states.38 In America, the emphasis is on "agency," and the topic is regarded as quite appropriate for a critique of assimilationist and integrationist Eurocentrism.39 The problem in America is not that raised by Brather ("was there ethnicity in the Middle Ages, and can archaeologists get to know it?"), but one of distinguishing between etic and emic criteria ("how can one be sure that, when studying ethnicity, one does not actually use an artificial concept or, worse, one perpetuates hegemonic discourses regarding the classification of people into already established groups?").
-As a consequence, ethnogenesis is a very popular topic in American anthropology and archaeology.
-Over the last 16 years, there have been 27 dissertations written on this subject, with the largest number at the University of Pennsylvania and Arizona State University.40
+The creation of new ethnic identities, a process known as ethnogenesis, is not a popular topic in European archaeology.
+Sebastian Brather, in an article meant to be a reply to my own ideas about ethnicity and its archaeological study, claims that ethnic affiliation in the Middle Ages was not as important as it is today to citizens of national states.
+In Europe, ethnogenesis is almost automatically linked to the self-determination of national states.
+In America, the emphasis is on "agency," and the topic is regarded as quite appropriate for a critique of assimilationist and integrationist Eurocentrism.
+The problem in America is not that raised by Brather ("was there ethnicity in the Middle Ages, and can in Florin Curta, ed., The Other Europe in the Middle Ages.
+Avars, Bulgars, Khazars, and Cumans (Leiden, Boston: Brill, 2008), 47-82, here p.
+73.

-37Sebastian Brather, "Ethnizität und Mittelalterarchäologie.
-Eine Antwort auf Florin Curta," Zeitschrift für Archäologie 39 (2011), 161-72, here 171.
-For a rebuttal of Brather's theoretical position, see Florin Curta, "The elephant in the room.
-A reply to Sebastian Brather," Ephemeris Napocensis 23 (2013), 163-74.
+&lt;sup>37 Sebastian Brather, "Ethnizität und Mittelalterarchäologie.
+Eine Antwort auf Florin Curta," ZfA39 (2011): 161-72, here 171.
+For a rebuttal of Brather's theoretical position, see Florin Curta, "The Elephant in the Room.
+A Reply to Sebastian Brather," EN23 (2013): 163-74.

-Völkerwanderungszeit und Mittelalter," in Typen der Ethnogenese unter besonderer Berücksichtigung der Bayern, edited by Herwig Friesinger and Falko Daim, vol. 2 (Vienna: Verlag der österreichischer Akademie der Wissenschaften, 1990), pp. 221-33; Speros Vryonis, "Some ethnogenetic theories of Greeks, Roumanians, Bulgarians, and Turks in 19th-20th centuries," in Septième Congrès international d'études du sud-est-européen (Thessalonique, 29 août-4 septembre 1994) (Athens: Comité national grec des études du sud-est européen, 1994), pp. 765-91; Tomohiko Uyama, "From 'Bulgarism' through 'Marrism' to nationalist myths: discourses on the Tatar, the Chuvash and the Bashkir ethnogenesis," Acta Slavica Iapponica 19 (2002), 163-90; Rajko Bratož, "Anfänge der slowenischen Ethnogenese.
-Fakten, Thesen und Hypothesen," in Die Grundlagen der slowenischen Kultur, edited by France Bernik and Reinhard Lauer (Berlin/New York: Walter de Gruyter, 2010), pp. 1-38; Alena Kliuchnik, "Ethnogenesis theories concerning the Belorussians," Annual of Medieval Studies at the CEU 17 (2011), 191-98.
-See also Andrew Gillett, "Ethnogenesis: a contested model of early medieval Europe," History Compass 4 (2007), no. 2, 241-60.
+&lt;sup>38 Joachim Herrmann, "Verterritorialisierung und Ethnogenese im mittleren Europa zwischen Völkerwanderungszeit und Mittelalter," in Herwig Friesinger and Falko Daim, eds., Typen der Ethnogenese unter besonderer Berücksichtigung der Bayern, vol. 2 (Vienna: Verlag der Österreichischer Akademie der Wissenschaften, 1990), 221-33; Speros Vryonis, "Some Ethnogenetic Theories of Greeks, Roumanians, Bulgarians, and Turks in 19th-20th Centuries," in Septième Congrès International d'Études du Sud-Est-Européen (Thessalonique, 29 août-4 septembre 1994) (Athens: Comité National Grec des Études du Sud-Est Européen, 1994), 765-91; Tomohiko Uyama, "From 'Bulgarism' through 'Marrism' to Nationalist Myths: Discourses on the Tatar, the Chuvash and the Bashkir Ethnogenesis," Acta Slavica Iapponica 19 (2002): 163-90; Rajko Bratož, "Anfänge der slowenischen Ethnogenese.
+Fakten, Thesen und Hypothesen," in France Bernik and Reinhard Lauer, eds., Die Grundlagen der slowenischen Kultur (Berlin, New York: Walter de Gruyter, 2010), 1-38; Alena Kliuchnik, "Ethnogenesis Theories Concerning the Belorussians," Annual of Medieval Studies at the CEU 17 (2011): 191-98.
+See also Andrew Gillett, "Ethnogenesis: A Contested Model of Early Medieval Europe," History Compass 4, no. 2 (2007): 241-60.

-39 Terrance Weik, "The role of ethnogenesis and organization in the development of African-Native settlements: an African Seminole model," International Journal of Historical Archaeology 13 (2009), no. 2, 206-38; Arlene Fradkin, Roger T. Grange, and Dorothy L. Moore, "Minorcan' ethnogenesis and foodways in Britain's Smyrnéa settlement, Florida, 1766-1777," Historical Archaeology 46 (2012), no. 1, 28-48; Craig N. Cipolla, Becoming Brothertown.
+&lt;sup>39 Terrance Weik, "The Role of Ethnogenesis and Organization in the Development of African-Native Settlements: An African Seminole Model," Int.
+J. Hist.
+Archaeol.
+13, no. 2 (2009): 206-38; Arlene Fradkin, Roger T. Grange, and Dorothy L. Moore, "'Minorcan' Ethnogenesis and Foodways in Britain's Smyrnéa Settlement, Florida, 1766-1777," Hist.
+Archaeol.
+46, no. 1 (2012): 28-48; Craig N. Cipolla, Becoming Brothertown.
 Native American Ethnogenesis and Endurance in the Modern World (Tucson: University of Arizona Press, 2013); Barbara L. Voss, The Archaeology of Ethnogenesis.
 Race and Sexuality in Colonial San Francisco (Gainesville: University Press of Florida, 2015).
 American historians have no qualms about the term "ethnogenesis": Evan N. Dawley, Becoming Taiwanese.
 Ethnogenesis in a Colonial City, 1880s to 1950s (Cambridge, Mass: Harvard University Press, 2019); Adam R. Hodge, Ecology and Ethnogenesis.
 An Environmental History of the Wind River Shoshones, 1000-1868 (Lincoln: University of Nebraska Press, 2019).